juliaosinska/Groovii/README.md

 # Groovii: AI Spotify Playlist Generator

-This Flask app lets users log in with Spotify, describe their mood, and uses Gemini AI to generate a personalized playlist from their liked songs.
+This Flask app lets users log in with Spotify, describe their mood, and uses Gemini AI Agent to generate a personalized playlist from their liked songs.

 ## Features
-- Spotify OAuth login (with session clearing and state validation)
+- Spotify OAuth login (always fresh, session cleared on each visit to home page)
 - User mood/description input
 - Fetches user's liked songs from Spotify
 - Uses Gemini AI (via Agno agent) to analyze and match songs
 - Creates a playlist in the user's Spotify account
 - Modern, unified UI (all styles in `static/style.css`)
-- No chat or chat UI
+- Handles Spotify account switching correctly with a dedicated button

 ## Setup
 1. Install dependencies: